camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

 ## Practical example: How to change from specifying environment variables to a custom file

-Let's suppose I wanted to configure Zeebe for backups.
-Previously, I added environment variables to provide this behavior:
+Let's suppose you wanted to configure Zeebe for backups.
+Previously, we added environment variables to provide this behavior:

 ```yaml
 zeebe: